sjbylo/container-workshop/00-workshop-setup/README.md

 # Setting up for the workshop

-This workhop shows you how to build and use Linux containers on your laptop and then how to run and manage these same container images on OpenShift.
+This workshop shows you how to build and use Linux containers on your laptop and then how to run and manage these same container images on OpenShift.

 See below for what you need to configure/install before starting these labs.